-Leadership is the capacity to influence others through inspiration motivated by a passion, generated by a vision, produced by a conviction, ignited by a purpose –Dr Myles Munroe
+Leadership is the capacity to influence others through inspiration motivated by a passion, generated by a vision, produced by a conviction, and ignited by a purpose –Dr. Myles Munroe

-As someone who has been schooled by several books and teachings from Dr Myles Munroe, the exposition I will be giving concerning this key aspects of leadership are not just my take on them, but what I have learned from him concerning each of these subjects, and experiences I have gotten from applying what I’ve learned from him.
+As someone who has been schooled by several books and teachings from Dr. Myles Munroe, the exposition I will be giving concerning these key aspects of leadership is not just my take on them, but what I have learned from him concerning each of these subjects, and experiences I have gotten from applying what I’ve learned from him.

 The Place of Purpose in Leadership

 Purpose is the reason why a thing was created.
 It is the intent the manufacturer of a particular product had in mind while creating the product.

 Think of a laboratory test tube and a glass tumbler: although their makeup and shape are similar, what sets them apart is the purpose for which they were created.

 In the same vein, every human being was created to be a leader, and as an individual, you are expected to lead in a particular area of gifting or calling.
 To discover the area where you are to lead, you must discover your purpose (God’s purpose for creating you).

 There is no leadership without a purpose.
 The individual leader must be committed to a particular purpose that others (the followers) are to join him or her in.

 Leadership built on purpose is not limited to just personal leadership.
 For corporate leadership also, there should be a purpose to which the leader wants the people to join in fulfilling.